Skip navigation

 What to Expect at the Emergency Room

 The provider will measure and monitor the person's vital signs, including temperature, pulse, breathing rate, and blood pressure.
 Symptoms will be treated as appropriate.
-For severe reactions, the person may receive:
+For severe reactions, tests that may be done include:

 • Activated charcoal